CathalSweeney6/tolkientrivia/readme.md

 ### Score Page

 * When all 20 questions are answered, the quizgame page changes to a new layout.
-* Using javascript the h1 element that housed the questions, now displays the final score.
+* Using javascript, the h1 element that housed the questions, now displays the final score.
-* The div now also contains two buttons, the first of which loads the 'Bonus page,' and the second of which, restarts the game.
+* The div now also contains two buttons, the first of which loads the 'Bonus page,' whilst the second of which, restarts the game.

 <img src="assets/images/finalscore.png" width=900 height=400>

 ### Bonus Page

 * I wanted to inlude an easter egg to the phenomenon of memes, referencing 'The Lord of the Rings' films, since their release over 20 years ago.
-* I picked one of the most famous memes assoicated with 'The Lord of the Rings,' being the ['Gandalf Sax Guy'](https://www.youtube.com/watch?v=G1IbRujko-A) video, which was made famous by the parody YouTube page, ['Teh Lurd of Teh Reings'](https://www.youtube.com/channel/UCYXpatz5Z4ek0M_5VR-Qt1A).
+* I picked one of the most famous memes assoicated with 'The Lord of the Rings,' being the ['Gandalf Sax Guy'](https://www.youtube.com/watch?v=G1IbRujko-A) video, which was made famous by the parody YouTube page, ['Teh Lurd of Teh Reings.'](https://www.youtube.com/channel/UCYXpatz5Z4ek0M_5VR-Qt1A)
 * I embeded a gif of the video from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC), and set is as the background image for the Bonus Page.

 <img src="assets/images/bonuspage.png" width=900 height=600>